szhshp/NextJS-BlogTemplate-ProjectTitan/posts/Document-Main.md

 > Similar to YAML Header in Karmdown
 >
-> YAML Header is required for all post.
+> YAML Header is required for all posts.

 For post file `posts/jekyllmarkdowntoc.md` with below YAML Header: